Euphysics/zodified-api/extension/next/README.md

 # @zodified-api/next

 `@zodified-api/next` is an extension for [ZodifiedAPI](https://www.npmjs.com/package/@zodified-api/core) that provides seamless integration with Next.js.
-It allows you to create type-safe APIs using ZodifiedAPI's robust validation and handling mechanisms, while leveraging the powerful features of Next.js.
+It allows you to create type-safe APIs using ZodifiedAPI's robust validation and handling mechanisms while leveraging the powerful features of Next.js.

 ## Features

 - **Type Safety**: Ensures type safety across your Next.js API routes.
 - **Zod Integration**: Utilizes Zod for schema validation, ensuring consistent data validation.
 - **Next.js Compatibility**: Works seamlessly with both the App Router and Pages Router in Next.js.
+- **Mocking Support**: Leverage the `useMock` feature to simulate API responses in your Next.js API routes, ideal for testing and development.
 - **Middleware Support**: Easily add and manage middleware for your API routes.
-- **Custom Error Handling**: Handles API errors gracefully with custom error classes.
+- **Fetch-Based Implementation**: Unlike Zodios, this library wraps around `fetch` instead of `axios`.

 ## Installation